ha1tch/rserv/manual/rserv-manual_0.3.9-part6-misc.md

 **Remember:**

-* Consult the official rserv 0.3.9 documentation for the latest information on Sulpher support.
 * Keep in mind that the Sulpher implementation in rserv is evolving, and more advanced features may be added in future releases.

 ---